0xNazgul/carex-trailofbits-Echidna/README.md

 # Fuzz tests for the ABDK Math 64.64 library using Echidna
 This was my submission to the Secureum CAREX TOB Echidna workshop.
 Didn't find any artificial issues for the evaluation for this submission was disqualified because the code couldn't compile correctly.
-I would suggest looking at [BMateo](https://github.com/BMateo/EchidnaWorkshop/blob/main/contracts/Echidna-CAREX.sol) for he found 7/10.
+I would suggest looking at [BMateo](https://github.com/BMateo/EchidnaWorkshop/blob/main/contracts/Echidna-CAREX.sol), [tqtsar](https://github.com/tqtsar/carex-trailofbits-echidna-may22) and [i01001](https://github.com/i01001/CAREX_Echidna_Workshop) for they found 7/10 artificial issues.
 Still this may be a good learning source to look at and pick apart so enjoy!

 ## Before starting